Charles Taylor Hickman

 Although a top player, Hickman never stayed too long with any one major league team.
 His longest stint was with Cleveland during part of 1902, all of 1903 and part of 1904.
 Toward the end of his career he played parts of four seasons in the minors with the Toledo Mud Hens during 1908-1911.

 Charlie's most common position in the majors was first base, where he played 394 games.
 He also played 242 in right field, 152 at second base, 140 at third base and lesser numbers at left field, shortstop, pitcher and center field.
+He also worked one American League game as an umpire in 1907.

 He appeared on his first Baseball Card in the rare 1903 E107 Breisch Williams set.